kristopolous/tw/front/README.md

 that people are gathering for.

 I think what's more important is to find out the similarity in searches, the high underserved times, and the location of them.

+## vendor page
+If someone is paying for the site, they should definitely be able to flesh out a traditional vendor page or simply drop one in from another site on a direct link to minimize their work.